okyang/Barcode_Waste_Sorter/README.md

 # Barcode Sorter App

 Have you ever been in a situation where you have trash, but you don't know how you should throw it away?
-This app allows users to scan barcodes of certain items that they want to throw away and the app will return detailed instructions of how to properly dispose of it!
+This app allows users to scan barcodes of certain items that they want to throw away and the app will return detailed instructions of how to properly dispose of it! :recycle:

-# Demo
+# Demo :iphone:
 ![app_demo](https://github.com/okyang/Barcode_Waste_Sorter/blob/master/app_demo.gif)

-# User Instructions
+# User Instructions :notebook_with_decorative_cover:
 1. Open up the Barcode Sorter App
 2. Tap on the Camera Icon
 3. Scan the barcode of the item you wish to throw away